Peace

 Day 17 — Psalm 46:1-2

-God is our refuge and strength, an ever-present help in trouble.
-Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea.
+God is our refuge and strength, a very present help in trouble.
+Therefore we won’t be afraid, though the earth changes, though the mountains are shaken into the heart of the seas;

 The psalm that inspired Luther's "A Mighty Fortress Is Our God."
 Image of stability while everything moves.